 The Hundred: Southern Brave to face Oval Invincibles in Saturday's women's final; Nat Sciver's knock in vain for Trent Rockets

-Southern Brave beat Trent Rockets by two runs to secure clash with Oval Invincibles in Saturday's final at Lord's; Nat Sciver's 71 not out from 36 balls and late boundary blitz in vain as Brave get chance to avenge defeat to Invincibles in last year's final
+Southern Brave beat Trent Rockets by two runs to secure clash with Oval Invincibles in Saturday's final at Lord's; Nat Sciver's 72 not out from 36 balls and late six blitz in vain as Brave prevail after a scare and now get chance to avenge defeat to Invincibles in last year's final

 Southern Brave will face Oval Invincibles in Saturday's women's Hundred final at Lord's after holding on to beat a Nat Sciver-inspired Trent Rockets by two runs in a thrilling Eliminator...